Do you struggle with the following symptoms?

 According to Chinese Medicine, the liver is the seat of emotion.
 If you are susceptible to anger, or you get “heated,” or anxious or depressed, your liver is unbalanced.

 There are many ways you can support a congested liver.
 One way is a liver cleanse.
 There are many good kits out there on the market (Garden of Life has a good one), or you can use herbal support products with milk thistle, oregon grape root, burdock, red root, and dandelion.
-We will also be running a 2-3 week group detox at our integrative clinic in Mill Valley in the spring.
-Contact me for more details about this!
+I recommend this formula.

 A liver cleanse is a time to get rid of the junk in your diet – no wheat, dairy, soy, sugar, alcohol, or coffee.
 It’s a time to eat lots of leafy greens (especially the bitter ones, like dandelion or beet greens), get good quality organic protein and cut out all refined foods.
 Reach for cruciferous veggies like broccoli or brussels sprouts, also, artichokes, garlic, beets, and plenty of lemon water, which is cleansing and stimulates the liver and gallbladder.
-Check out The Fast Track Detox Diet by Ann Louise Gittleman for a good quick cleanse.
-The book has a lot of good information about liver health.
+Check out my recommended cleanse here.

 The result?
 A clear mind (escape that foggy feeling!), a clean body, fewer menstrual symptoms and headaches, and more energy.